psychoinformatics-de/studyforrest-www/content/pages/index.rst

      which provides complex sensory input that is both reproducible and is also richly laden with real-life-like content and contexts.

-     Over the last few years, the *studyforrest* dataset has grown significantly, and it now encompasses fMRI scans, EEG recordings, eye-tracking data, and extensive annotations overlaying the movie.
-Explore our `Data Page
+     Over the last few years, the *studyforrest* dataset has grown significantly, and it now encompasses many hours of fMRI scans, structural brain scans, eye-tracking data, and extensive annotations of the movie.
-     <{filename}/pages/resources.rst>`_ to more closely examine the data we have
+     Explore our `Data Page <{filename}/pages/resources.rst>`_ to more closely examine the data we have available.
-     available.

 .. row::